One of the most difficult things that Alzheimer's caregivers face is the abandonment of family and friends.

 For me, this often made me angry.
 I wanted to shout - my mom has Alzheimer's disease, does that sound good to you?

-Or, you have know idea how difficult she can be.
+Or, you have no idea how difficult she can be.
 Does that sound good to you?

 It is amazing how a person living with dementia can be so very difficult to deal with all day long; and then, get on the phone at night and sound so perfectly normal and content.